hechinger/TuitionTracker2025/README.md

 ## Deploy on Vercel

 This project is deployed through Vercel.
 New preview deployments are automatically created from pushes to GitHub.

+## Credit

+This project was originally built by [The Andrew McGill Company](https://www.mcgill.cool/) :heart: